 Take as little as 10min to relax into some stretches, your muscles will enjoy it.
 Choose between one of these Yoga Routines to end off your workout:

 I hope you try this Morning Skipping Workout.
 Aim big and just go for it.
 Commit to 15 minutes of skipping 5 days a week, Monday to Friday.
-Watch how it motivates you, making you feel like you’ve accomplished something before the day has actually even started.
+Watch how it motivates you, making you feel like you’ve accomplished something before the day has even started.